Ahmet-Acik/mongoDbSpringBootRestApi/readme.md

 # Docker Spring Boot MongoDB Project

-This project demonstrates the integration of a Spring Boot application with MongoDB, utilizing Docker for containerization.
+This project demonstrates the integration of a Spring Boot application with MongoDB, utilizing (TODO Docker for containerization).
 It's designed for developers looking to implement CRUD operations on a MongoDB database through a Spring Boot application.

 ## Description

 The Docker Spring Boot MongoDB project provides a RESTful API for managing student entities.
 It includes operations for creating, reading, updating, and deleting student records in a MongoDB database.
-The project showcases the use of Spring Data MongoDB for repository management, Spring Web for RESTful services, and Docker for easy deployment and environment consistency.
+The project showcases the use of Spring Data MongoDB for repository management, Spring Web for RESTful services, and (TODO Docker) for easy deployment and environment consistency.

 ## Getting Started